Steven-Douglass/react-calculator/README.md

 A calculator built with React.
+This project is a Progessive Web App.

 Deployed to GitHub Pages at the following URL: